Pool Pumps and Heaters

 Commercial pool operators not only need to operate their pumps for longer or continuous duty cycles, they typically have water features such as fountains or waterfalls that require a constant flow rate regardless of the cloud cover.
-SunTech’s power blending functionality allows for these features to operate consistently as clouds pass by or as day turns to night.
-During the passage of a cloud when the solar irradiance level may drop from 100% to say 85%, the system seamlessly “blends” power from the solar array and the power grid.
+SunTech Drive’s power blending functionality allows for these features to operate consistently as clouds pass by or as day turns to night.
+During cloud cover, the system seamlessly “blends” power from the solar array and the power grid.
 This allows for the maximum offloading of energy cost to solar without sacrificing any performance.
-For commercial operators this has the added benefit of being able to show off their green eco-friendly credentials to customers with visible solar panels and signage and even a real-time display showing the offloading of the pool pump.
+For commercial operators this has the added benefit of being able to market their green eco-friendly credentials to customers with visible solar panels, signage, and even a real-time display showing the offloading of the pool pump.

-SunTech offers turnkey kits that include the pump, the appropriately sized solar array complete with panels, racking, cabling, disconnect and the PicoCell to control it all.
+SunTech Drive offers turnkey kits that include the pump, an appropriately sized solar array complete with panels, racking, cabling, disconnect and the PicoCell to control it all.
 The well pumping kit also works with a genset or electricity backup.
 The small sized universal controller is weather proof, durable, automatic, and only requires a simple hook up.
-An optional float switch can be added to turn off the pump when the tank is full or when the well is low.
+An optional float switch can also be added to turn off the pump when the tank is full, or when the well is low.
 The integrated Variable Frequency Drive will run motors even at lower solar output, which will extend the useful pumping time.
 One small PicoCell device now integrates the functions of an inverter, VFD, MPPT controller, and voltage boost with automatic control.

 Due to the need to provide aeration after dark to maintain critical O2 levels once natural photosynthesis driven oxygenation has ceased, solar power alone is often not sufficient.
 SunTech’s Pico architecture addresses this with its combination of PicoCell solar controllers and Hybrid Controller modules.
 The combination of these devices allows for the seamless blending of power from solar and other sources such as the grid, diesel gensets, and batteries.
 The SunTech Drive powered system works equally well with pump, compressor or paddle wheel driven aeration.